polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/GaiaSoul Gold Partner Program/01 - Become a GaiaSoul Gold Partner.md

 A GaiaSoul Gold Partner also have priority support, and can request Skype conversations with the architect of the system, and send emails directly to the main architect - And even request a phone conversation if there's an absolute emergency.
-We also to some extent will help out with development of your own products, and can offer you code reviews, etc.
+We also to some extent will help out with development of your own products, and can offer you code reviews, help with your own code, etc.

-**Notice**, this require you to have at least some minimum volume on the amount of licenses you sell.
+**Notice**, this require you to have at least some minimum volume on the amount of licenses you sell, or at least a well argued intention to sell some minimum volume of licenses.

 ### Additional tutoring material